droundy/fac/web/features.md

 meaning that every file that needs to be rebuilt will be rebuilt.
 Fac can achieve this even if you provide no dependency information, or wrong dependency information, although you may need to run fac many times in such a case.
-The other case where you could end up with an incorrect build is if you modify a file in a way that does not change its modification time or its file size.
+You could also end up with an incorrect build if you modify a file in a way that does not change its modification time or its file size.
+And finally, if you edit a file while it is being used in a build, fac can fail to rerun the build.

 **Tup** will almost always give you a correct build, with the exceptions being if an out-of-tree file was modified (e.g. you upgraded a